redolution/gekkoboot/README.md

 ### PicoBoot

 1. Run `make dol`.
-2. Follow usage instructions above using the newly created `build/iplboot.dol`.
+2. Follow installation instructions above using the newly created `build/iplboot.dol`.

 ### Qoob Pro

 1. Obtain the gc-pal-10 IPL ROM (MD5: `0cdda509e2da83c85bfe423dd87346cc`) and copy it to the root of this project as `ipl.rom`.
 This is currently the only IPL that has been verified to work.
 2. Run `make qoobpro`.
-3. Follow usage instructions above using the newly created `build/iplboot.gcb`.
+3. Follow installation instructions above using the newly created `build/iplboot.gcb`.

 ### Qoob SX